 AMERICAN CHEMICAL SOCIETY

-The following summary is provided to help councilors report to their local sections and divisions on key actions of the ACS Council and Board of Directors at the 2004 fall national meeting.
+The following summary is provided to help councilors report to their local sections and divisions actions of the ACS Board of Directors and Council at the 2004 spring national meetings.

 ACTIONS OF THE COUNCIL

 The Committee on Nominations and Elections presented to Council the following nominees for selection as candidates for President-Elect, 2005: Edward M. Eyring, F. Sherwood Rowland, Gary B. Schuster and Isiah M. Warner.
 By written ballot the Council selected F. Sherwood Rowland and Isiah M. Warner as candidates for 2005 President-Elect.
 They join E. Ann Nalley, who was certified as a petition candidate for 2005 President-Elect.

 The Committee on Nominations and Elections presented Lawrence Barton and Connie J. Murphy to Council as candidates for election to the Committee on Committees (ConC) to fill a vacancy.
 The vacancy was created by the resignation of Nancy B. Jackson, who was elected to the Board of Directors as a Director-at-Large.
 By written ballot the Council elected Connie J. Murphy.

 Candidates Roger A. Parker and John F. Riley were presented to Council for election to the Committee on Nominations and Elections (N&E).
 The election was to fill a vacancy on the committee that was created by the resignation of James W. Long.
 By written ballot the Council elected Roger A. Parker.

 As of March 30, 2004, the ACS spring national meeting had attracted 14,141 registrants as follows: Regular attendees, 7,595; Students, 3,801; Guests, 467; and Exhibitors, 2,278.